Most Active Stories

 And I'm Audie Cornish.

 After years of denial, former cycling champion Lance Armstrong has reportedly admitted that he used performance-enhancing drugs.
 He made the admission as part of an extensive interview with Oprah Winfrey.
 It's scheduled to air over two nights beginning on Thursday.
 Few details have been released so far.
-On "CBS This Morning," Oprah described the interview as difficult but said Armstrong was forthcoming.
+On "CBS News This Morning," Oprah described the interview as difficult but said Armstrong was forthcoming.

 The cyclist also met yesterday with the staff at Livestrong, the cancer charity he helped found.
 He is said to have apologized to them for any stress they endured over the past several months.